Yu Qiuyu: Life

-Yu was born in Qiaotou Town (桥头镇), Cixi County (formerly Yuyao County), Ningbo, Zhejiang Province on August 23, 1946.
+Yu was born in Qiaotou Town (桥头镇), Cixi County (formerly Yuyao County), Zhejiang on August 23, 1946.
 He finished his elementary school in his hometown.

 In 1963, he was admitted to the Department of Drama and Literature of the Shanghai Theatre Academy.
 After entering the school, he participated in agricultural labor.

 In 1966, when the "Cultural Revolution" disaster occurred, the family broke.
 His father, Mr. Yu Xuewen, was detained for ten years for being accused of “false remarks” and the family’s economic source was cut off; the only uncle who was able to help him, Mr. Yu Zhishi, was persecuted to death by the rebels.
 In the hunger and cold, in 1968, he was sent to the 27th Army Army for labor service, which was extremely difficult.

 In February 1985, Wang Yuanhua, Jiang Kongyang, and Wu Hao, senior academics of Shanghai universities, jointly recommended them.
 They were promoted to full professors without being an associate professor.
 They were the youngest liberal arts professors in the country.

 In March 1986, the National Ministry of Culture ranked first in the three public opinion polls held at the Shanghai Theatre Academy.
 He was appointed as the vice president and dean of the Shanghai Theatre Academy, and was the youngest university president in the country.
 One year after presiding over the work, he was recognized by the Department of Education of the Ministry of Culture as one of the “four deans who have the most modern management skills”.
 At the same time, he served as the Shanghai Consultant Planning Consultant, the President of the Shanghai Writing Society, the Shanghai Chinese Professional Professor Evaluation Team Leader and the Art Professional Professor Review Team Leader.
 He was awarded the honorary title of “National Outstanding Contribution Expert” and “Shanghai Top Ten Higher Education Elites”.

 From 1989 to 1991, he refused to be promoted to several provincial and ministerial positions, and began to submit a report to the Ministry of Culture to resign as dean.
 The resignation report was submitted 23 times in total, and finally was allowed to resign in all administrative positions in July 1991, including various honorary positions and name-related positions.
 After resigning, he was alone from the Northwest Plateau and systematically inspected all important sites of Chinese culture.
 The theme of the investigation that was determined at that time was "crossing a hundred years of blood and tears, looking for a thousand years of glory."
 In the study of the "cultural essays", 《文化苦旅》(Cultural Sojourn), "Mountain Notes" and other fast-moving global Chinese reading circles, it is called "the most modern Chinese literature books with the largest printing volume".
 He has thus become one of the most influential Chinese writers in the world.